Ipoh Street Art & Mural Art In Ipoh

 12. Balancing Act

-To the side of Hale Lane is this dramatic mural showcasing a troop of men balancing a humongous flag with Chinese characters that bear well wishes for everyone!
+To the side of Hale Lane is this huge dramatic mural showcasing a troop of men balancing a humongous flag with Chinese characters that bear well wishes for everyone!

 Balancing Act Mural Art At Ipoh Old Town